 While you and your child are playing together, you have to challenge the child in order to move them up the developmental ladder.
 In doing so, you are still following the child’s lead.
 The child has indicated by their actions what activity they are interested in, so stick with that activity.

 Within this activity, you can now playfully obstruct the child’s efforts so the child has to communicate or think to continue.
 We have given many examples of this in past blogs.
-If your child has shown you that he is interested in ripping apart play dough and throwing it on the ground, then you continue playing with play dough but provide simple little playful obstacles for the child, such as holding it in your fist exclaiming that your hand is stuck and can’t open, or throwing it in a container that then won’t open, all while showing enthusiasm and interest in being a part of his play and making sure your child doesn’t get too frustrated.
+If your child has shown you that they are interested in ripping apart play dough and throwing it on the ground, then you continue playing with play dough but provide simple little playful obstacles for the child, such as holding it in your fist exclaiming that your hand is stuck and can’t open, or throwing it in a container that then won’t open, all while showing enthusiasm and interest in being a part of their play and making sure your child doesn’t get too frustrated.
 You playfully figure out the solution together.

 5. Expand your child’s play by changing it up

 Following the child’s lead also means that while you are playing together in an activity that brings your child joy, you inject new ideas into the play.
 We always want to expand whenever we can so the child’s play does not become repetitive or based on rote memory.
 We want to encourage creativity and initiation on the child’s part, but some kids need a little nudge.